athiwatp/docker-lnmp-2/README.md

 $ docker-compose up
 ```

-You are done, you can visit your Symfony application on the following URL: `http://symfony.dev` (and access Kibana on `http://symfony.dev:81`)
+You are done, you can visit your application on the following URL: `http://www.example.com`

 _Note :_ you can rebuild all Docker images by running: